xiaocilebi/midjourney-prompt-generator/README.md

     The project will start at `http://localhost:3000`.
 Open this address in your browser to begin using the application.

+### Environment Variables

+You need to change the file name from `env.example` to `.env` to use environment variables in your project.

+- `BASE_URL`: Optional.
+This is the website URL used to generate the OpenGraph for the website.
+- `POLLINATIONS_AI_API_KEY`: Optional. [pollinations.ai](https://pollinations.ai/) provides many free models, but some models require you to obtain a key by [registering a free account](https://auth.pollinations.ai/) before you can use them.

 ## 💡 How to Use

 Upon opening the application, you will find an intuitive interface offering two main methods for generating and optimizing prompts: